muzkkir/CTFFriday/README.md

 A few minutes later, I visit "view-source:http://10.90.137.137/Lockdown_is_the_Key/" and saw some awkward URL path reference.

-> Then I realize that, similar task I played on "HackTheBox" where I used SQLi for flag.
+> Then I realize that similar tasks I played on "HackTheBox" where I used SQLi for flag.
 I tried, but somehow it did not work.

 <kbd>![alt text](test/13.png)</kbd>